 After filling in your account information (name, address, etc.), you’ll choose your hosting package information.

-In the screenshot above, three of the available package extras are selected.
-In most cases, you do not need those extras when you’re first getting started.
-The possible exception there would be Domain Privacy Protection, which means that people won’t be able to find your name and contact information when they research who owns your domain.
+In the screenshot above, none of the available package extras are selected.
+In most cases, you don’t need those extras when you’re first getting started.

 Next is simply setting up your payment information, then clicking submit.